greenelab/deep-review/all-sections.md

-effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as the first step in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
+effectively and specifically affect the activity of a target, such as a kinase, protein-protein interaction, or broader cellular phenotype.  `TODO: clarify desired outputs, what will be done with the top-ranked hits, one vs multiple hits, abandoning lead compounds` This screening process can serve as one of the first steps in the long drug discovery pipeline, where novel chemicals are pursued for their ability to inhibit or enhance disease-relevant biological mechanisms.
 The appeal of machine learning in this domain is the need to improve the efficiency of the initial high-throughput screens such that sufficient candidate active compounds can be identified without exhaustively screening libraries of hundreds of thousands or millions of chemicals.  `TODO: is the sufficient number target dependent?` This task has been treated variously as a classification, regression, or ranking problem.
 In reality, it does not fit neatly into any of those categories.
-An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives are less important
-[@cjj5vT3H]. `TODO: can improve this first attempt at an intro by reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`
+An ideal algorithm will rank a sufficient number of active compounds before the inactives, but the rankings of actives relative to other actives and inactives are less important [@cjj5vT3H]. `TODO: can improve this first attempt at an intro by reviewing more existing literature on the topic` `TODO: check which other existing reviews should be referenced`

 Here we primarily focus on ligand-based approaches that train on chemicals' features without requiring prior knowledge of the target, as opposed to strategies specifically modeling features such as protein structure `TODO: add examples`.
 Chemical features may be represented as a list of molecular descriptors such as molecular weight, atom counts, charge representations, summaries of atom-atom relationships in the molecular graph, and more sophisticated derived properties [@17eGl2pn9].
 Alternatively, chemicals can be characterized with the fingerprint bit vectors, textual strings, or novel learned representations described below.
 Neural networks have a long history in this domain [@xPkT1z7D] `TODO: can add additional references besides this review`, and the 2012 Merck Molecular Activity Challenge on Kaggle generated substantial excitement about the potential for high-parameter deep learning approaches.
-The winning submission was an ensemble that included a multitask multilayer perceptron network [@1Dzz0P0qr], and the Merck sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@xOaTIeBY].
+The winning submission was an ensemble that included a multitask multilayer perceptron network [@1Dzz0P0qr], and the sponsors noted drastic improvements over a random forest (RF) baseline, remarking "we have seldom seen any method in the past 10 years that could consistently outperform RF by such a margin" [@xOaTIeBY].
+Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with
-Subsequent work explored the effects of jointly modeling far more targets than the Merck challenge [@F8fP2vAg; @yAoN5gTU], with [@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
+[@yAoN5gTU] showing that the benefits of multi-task networks had not yet saturated even with 259 targets.
 Although a deep learning approach, DeepTox [@Y1D0SZrO], was also the overall winner of another competition, the Toxicology in the 21st Century (Tox21) Data Challenge, it did not dominate alternative methods as thoroughly as in other domains.
 DeepTox was the top performer on 9 of 15 targets and highly competitive with the top performer on the others.
 However, for many targets there was little separation between the top two or three methods.
 A reliance on AUC ROC `TODO: define here?` for the evaluation (see Discussion) further hinders the ability to declare Tox21 as an outright success for deep learning.

-In retrospect, the nuanced Tox21 performance may be more reflective of the practical challenges encountered in ligand-based chemical screening than the extreme enthusiasm generated by the Merck competition.
+The nuanced Tox21 performance may be more reflective of the practical challenges encountered in ligand-based chemical screening than the extreme enthusiasm generated by the Merck competition.
 A study of 22 absorption distribution, metabolism, excretion, and toxicity (ADMET) tasks demonstrated that there are limitations to multi-task transfer learning that are in part a consequence of the degree to which tasks are related [@uP7SgBVd].
-Some of the ADMET datasets showed far superior performance in multi-task models of only the 22 ADMET tasks relative to more expansive multi-task networks that included over 500 less-similar tasks.  `TODO: also has a good discussion of information leakage in cross validation, include that in the Discussion section` In addition, training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
+Some of the ADMET datasets showed superior performance in multi-task models with only 22 ADMET tasks compared to multi-task models with over 500 less-similar tasks.
+`TODO: also has a good discussion of information leakage in cross validation, include that in the Discussion section` In addition, training datasets encountered in practical applications may be tiny relative to what is available in public datasets and organized competitions.
 A study of BACE-1 inhibitors included only 1547 compounds [@B4cL1o2P].
 Machine learning models were able to train on this limited dataset, but overfitting was a challenge and the differences between random forests and a deep neural were negligible, especially in the classification setting.
-Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% or 1% of all tested chemicals for a typical target  `TODO: verify those estimates`.
+Overfitting is still a problem in larger chemical screening datasets with tens or hundreds of thousands of compounds because the number of active compounds can be very small, on the order of 0.1% of all tested chemicals for a typical target [@WeiyYhfy].
 This is consistent with the strong performance of low-parameter neural networks that emphasize compound-compound similarity, such as influence-relevance voter, [@cjj5vT3H; @1E0x7QgLP] instead of predicting compound activity directly from chemical features. `TODO: include recent DeepChem IRV benchmarks?`

 Much of the recent excitement in this domain has come from what could be considered a creative experimentation phase, in which deep learning has offered